Chart Color Schemes

 The Basin is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-For areas not covered by this data, AreaSearch used VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group were applied across all areas for the years 2032 to 2041.
-Looking ahead, population growth is projected to be lower in national areas.
-The Basin (Vic.)
-(SA2) is expected to expand by 162 persons by 2041, reflecting an increase of approximately 2.9% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered, it utilises VIC State Government's Regional/LGA projections from 2023 with adjustments made employing weighted aggregation methods.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to population projections, the suburb is expected to expand by 161 persons to 2041, reflecting an increase of approximately 2.9% over the 17-year period.

 Frequently Asked Questions - Population